I’ve been trying to crack the Pinterest marketing code ever since I started blogging and have been trying to grow my monthly traffic.

 I recommend just starting out with the basic $9.99/month plan to see if it is for you, but keep in mind, it may be worth investing in things like the Tribes Max Power Up or more Smartloop slots as you grow.

 Time to get to the main point of this Tailwind app review and to dispel some of the bullshit advice that is passed around on seemingly every blogging forum or group.

 If you’ve ever seen a thread that covers ways to generate blog traffic, you’ve probably seen some advice like this:

 Now, this advice is terrible for a few reasons.

-Firstly, pinning 200 or even 30 pieces of content to Tailwind Tribes requires you to actually have some content depth, and new bloggers simply lack the article variety to take advantage of everything Tailwind (or Pinterest) have to offer.
+Firstly, pinning 200 or even 30 pieces of content to Tailwind Tribes requires you to actually have some content depth, and new bloggers will lack the article variety to take advantage of everything Tailwind has to offer.

 Secondly, getting results with Tailwind or Pinterest require time and effort, and the second you stop putting in work, you will stop receiving traffic.